lgdd/demo-rum-video-streaming/README.md

 ### /login

 You will find a fake login page where you can use any username.
-It will generate a user ID by doing a sum of the ASCII code decimals of each character in the username and adding the length of the username (e.g. `lgd = 108 + 103 + 100 + 3 = 314`).
-The user ID is then used for telemetry data sent to Datadog.
+It will generate a user ID using the md5 hash of the username.
+The user ID is then used for telemetry data sent to Datadog (e.g. logs, traces or RUM sessions).

 ### /home